-As anticipated, the house is quite like one would expect, maybe only a bit smaller; while it’s strong relationship with the surrounding landscape is instead surprising and unexpected.
+As anticipated, the house is quite like one would expect, maybe only a bit smaller; while it’s a strong relationship with the surrounding landscape is instead surprising and unexpected.

-We are used to seeing photographs depicting Villa Savoye as an isolated white monolith emerging from a flat green field, or detailed images focused on the house’s internal geometry.
+We are used to seeing photographs depicting Villa Savoye as an isolated white monolith emerging from a flat greenfield, or detailed images focused on the house’s internal geometry.

-Actually, when you see it in person, it’s evident that the building was based on a ceaseless visual dialogue with its surroundings.
+When you see it in person, it’s evident that the building was based on a ceaseless visual dialogue with its surroundings.

-Thus, all the architectural elements, forms, and colors – white is predominant – take full sense only when combined with the greens, yellows and browns which “flood” into the house through an ensemble of ribbon windows and openings strategically positioned.
+Thus, all the architectural elements, forms, and colors – white is predominant – take full sense only when combined with the greens, yellows, and browns which “flood” into the house through an ensemble of ribbon windows and openings strategically positioned.
 Maybe I am wrong, but it looks like the Swiss architect wanted to re-create in the flat Seine valley some elements of the familiar Jura’s landscape of its youth.

 The park viewed from the terrace, photo © Inexhibit